 -Produced by Jshandeep Jassal, Madison Knox, Sobia Moman

 -Produced by Kaley Banga, Leah Fitzsimons, Senol Sasmaz

 -Produced by Serene Aulakh, Bavraj Basram, Annmol Sihota

 -Produced by Simran Bains, Allison Lucchesi, Hannah Pozdnikoff

 -Produced by Abhi Bajwa, Dane Jasek, Connor Liptak

 -Produced by Adrian Canoe, Anna Culchesky, Ty Stadel

 KDocs workshop & Delview screening of the "legacy Project"

-The KDocs team is pleased to announce the launch of its outreach program in the fall of 2015.
+The KDocs team is pleased to announce the launch of its Community Outreach Program in the fall of 2015.
 The goal of this initiative is to connect with students in the communities KPU serves--Richmond, Surrey, and Langley--by bringing a documentary and facilitated discussion to their high school classroom.
-The first outreach workshop took the KDocs team of Janice Morris, Chris Traynor, and Greg Chan to Christa Barberis' Social Justice 12 class at Langley Secondary School, where we screened Andrew Rossi's Ivory Tower (2014) and led a discussion about the state of higher education in America.
+The first Community Outreach workshop took the KDocs team of Janice Morris, Chris Traynor, and Greg Chan to Christa Barberis' Social Justice 12 class at Langley Secondary School, where we screened Andrew Rossi's Ivory Tower (2014) and led a discussion about the state of higher education in America.
 As a take-home assignment, the students made social media posts (via Facebook and Twitter) and short reaction videos to the day's social justice issue.
 We are looking forward to visiting more schools in 2016.